NASA’s James Webb Space Telescope, poised to launch, will open a new window on the cosmos — if everything goes just right

 This is NASA throwing long.
 The telescope is not just “a little bit better than Hubble” but rather is “dramatically different,” senior project scientist John C. Mather told The Washington Post in 2018.

 Scientific ambitions drove the design of the telescope and pushed the limits of the engineering ingenuity of NASA and its contractors.
-They needed to make a telescope that could operate far from Earth, in extremely cold temperatures and completely protected from sunlight.
+They needed to make a telescope that could operate far from Earth, in extremely cold temperatures and be completely protected from sunlight.
 This required a novel design, including the sprawling sun shield.

 If certain things go a little wonky in the deployment phase — if the sun shield doesn’t open perfectly, for example — NASA has a couple of contingency maneuvers.
 It can fire thrusters on the spacecraft to jostle everything.
 That’s known as a shimmy.
 NASA can also put the telescope (or more precisely, the “observatory,” which includes the telescope, instruments and spacecraft hardware) into a spin.
 Or it can temporarily expose alternate sides to the heat from the sun to see if that helps.